josephnovakgeology-cyber/core-composite/README.md

     3).
 Alignment of off-splice cores and core sections to the composite section / splice.

 This version of core_composite is set up to work with data files as they are formatted on the DSDP / ODP Janus database or the IODP LIMS database.
-These same functions can be used for other scientific drilling materials (such as ICDP, USGS) if the necessary data files are appropriately formatted.
-Please see the example with data from the deep drill cores taken from Lake Baikal in our associated manuscript to see how to format these files from scratch.

 Please see the user guide and demo scripts for instructions on how to apply this code to your specific project.
 I hope this code is useful to you.
 Happy splicing!